- About the Tray Menu Tickets Report

 - Why did the supplement for a resident/patient not print on the tray menu ticket?

-- How do I stop "Substitute Needed" from displaying in my report?
+- What causes "Substitute Needed" text to display on a ticket?
+How do I stop "Substitute Needed" from displaying?

 - A resident is being served a recipe/item not on the menu?